 If you are unable to resolve your complaint through our complaints procedure, you can contact a designated person who could help you find a solution.
 This can be an MP, a local councillor, or a Tenant Panel.
 If they cannot help you, they can refer your complaint to the Housing Ombudsman on your behalf.

-Alternatively, if you have decided not to contact a designated person, you can register your complaint with the Housing Ombudsman 8 weeks after you have received the response to your Stage 2 complaint.
+Alternatively, if you have decided not to contact a designated person, you can register your complaint directly with the Housing Ombudsman.

 Complaint Handling Code